 The Chromebook desktop has a minimal look.
 Maybe a bit too minimal without any desktop shortcuts like other operating systems.
 That does not mean that you cannot customize your desktop’s look and feel.
 This article will explain how you can customize your Chromebook’s desktop and launcher.

 If you usually use your laptop’s desktop to place shortcuts and save files for easy access, you will miss this feature for sure.
 However, if you are like me and like to keep your desktop as minimal as possible, this will be a welcome change.
-I cannot make my Chromebook’s desktop messy, because it won’t let me!
+I cannot make my Chromebook’s desktop messy because it won’t let me.

 You can change your Chromebook’s wallpaper using one of the following options:

-Just like on your Windows or MacBook, you can right-click your desktop, choose “Set wallpaper” to launch the wallpaper app.
+Just like on your Windows or MacBook, you can right-click your desktop choose “Set wallpaper” to launch the wallpaper app.

-Each category also has a “Daily Refresh” option which changes the wallpaper automatically every day.
+Each category also has a “Daily Refresh” option, which automatically changes the wallpaper every day.

 Right Click an Image from the file browser

 If you have an image on your Chromebook that you want to use as wallpaper, open the Files app and right-click the image.
 Now, choose Set as wallpaper.

 This option is available for images in the Google Drive section of the Files app.
 This means you can browse Google Drive using the Files app, find an image, right-click and make it your Chromebook’s wallpaper.
 You need not download that image to your Chromebook first to do that.